Audit Services

 Optional Add-ons

 Available as add-ons to any audit.
-Priced into the same day rate, scoped up front.
+Each is priced as a fixed percentage of the base fee, scoped up front.

 Storage patterns, loop optimizations, calldata vs memory usage, and other gas efficiency improvements.